 In this section we look into specific licensing issues in OpenStreetMap (OSM).
 As outlined in Section 2.3, OpenStreetMap represents a database of geodata, several types of map rendering, and documentation presented on a wiki.
-According to the OSM web pages OpenStreetMap consists of open data, licensed under the Creative Commons Attribution-ShareAlike 2.0 license (CC-BY-SA).
-Contributers to OSM can also choose to contribute their data into the public domain.
+According to the OpenStreetMap web pages61 OpenStreetMap consists of open data, currently licensed under the Creative Commons Attribution-ShareAlike 2.0 license (CC-BY-SA).
+Contributers to OpenStreetMap can also choose to contribute their data into the public domain.
 The content of the OpenStreetMap Wiki is licensed CC BY-SA.